About our Club

 - Collections in 3 local Schools as part of a wider education exercise regarding Polio.

 New Generations is chaired by Richard Burton.
 This group is responsible for youth activities.
-They also maintain close links with the local Rotaract Club which caters for the 18-30 age group.

 The activities we organise are varied and include a Public Speaking Competition, a Young Chef Competition, a Technology Tournament, a Photography Competition, an Essay Competition and a Music Concert.